 We all know that reading is important, but it’s sometimes difficult to convince children that reading is FUN too!

 25 Days of Christmas Reading

 We wrapped them all in the same two types of paper so that we could tell them apart from the rest of the presents.
-(Snowflakes for Mommy’s house, polar bears for Daddy’s.)
+(Snowflakes for Daddy’s house, polar bears for Mommy’s.)

 How are you celebrating the days leading up to the 25th?

 PS: Need help staying organized this holiday season?
 Our Sanity Saving Christmas Organization Binder has got you covered!